HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 Goto folder Cpp_AMS and compile the source code with: g++ -W readAMS66.cpp.
 Then start reading messages by typing: ./a.out

+Note: After upgrading from RPi Operating system stretch to buster I experience problems while reading the meter. readAMS66.cpp has now been adapted to the newer buster release.
+This program has since been edited to the latest version readAMS77.cpp.
+In case of problems it is suggested that you try both program versios to determine what works best for you.

 Goto folder Python_AMS and start the notification app with: python3 notify.py

 When you see the two programs working in their respective terminal windows, you may open the website.
 From the laptop, when connected to the same local network, open the browser and enter the IP address of the Raspberry pi.
 The website is very simple, and should be self explanatory.
 Test that values are being updated in the "View current data from the meter" page. <br>